© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow south of Rivar Copse: part of a barrow cemetery on Inkpen Hill is a scheduled monument protected by Historic England under reference 1012423.
 View the official record →

-Bowl barrow south of Rivar Copse is a Bronze Age burial mound forming part of an extensive barrow cemetery on Inkpen Hill in Berkshire.
+Bowl barrow south of Rivar Copse is a Bronze Age burial mound forming part of a barrow cemetery on Inkpen Hill in Berkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012423.

 Bowl barrow south of Rivar Copse: part of a barrow cemetery on Inkpen Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012423.